Maine native drafts ‘articles of impeachment’ in New York Times

 “An impeachment inquiry against Mr. Trump is far from guaranteed And whether impeaching him would politically help or hurt Democrats remains an open question,” he wrote.
 “But there is no question that by the standards for high crimes and misdemeanors applied to past presidents in living memory, Donald J. Trump has committed impeachable offenses.”

-So far, 60 House members have publicly supported impeachment, including U.S. Rep. Chellie Pingree of Maine.
+So far, 60 House members have publicly supported impeachment, including Rep. Chellie Pingree of Maine.

 In an interview, Philbrick said the piece was conceived shortly after the Mueller Report was released.
 He said it’s his first in the Times that he authored alone.